 7 Powerful Ways to Show Your Child You Are Truly Listening

 Children crave connection.
 They yearn to feel heard and understood, and one of the most powerful ways to nurture this bond is through attentive listening.
 But authentic listening goes beyond simply being quiet while your child talks.
 It’s about actively engaging, empathizing, and creating a space where they feel safe to share their thoughts and feelings.
-Here are 7 ways to turn everyday interactions into opportunities to show your child you are genuinely listening:
+Here are 7 ways to turn everyday interactions into opportunities to show your child you are truly listening:

-1. Put the World on Hold
+1. Put the World on Hold To Show Your Child You are Truly Listening

 We live in a fast-paced world filled with distractions.
 But when your child wants to talk, give them your undivided attention.
 Put away your phone, turn off the TV, and be present.
 Putting them first shows them they matter and that their words hold value.